CachyOS/copr-linux-cachyos/README.md

 sudo dnf copr enable bieszczaders/kernel-cachyos-lto # For LLVM-ThinLTO build kernels
 ```

-Finally you can install the kernels.
+Now you can install the kernels
 ```bash
 sudo dnf install kernel-cachyos kernel-cachyos-devel-matched # For GCC built kernels
 # or